 Clinical documentation is the process by which we record health observations, assessments or plans so that they can be shared with other members of the healthcare team.
-All forms of clinical documentation serve communication, collaboration and coordination.
+Clinical documentation serves communication, collaboration and coordination, with norm-dependent effectiveness.

-Progress documentation records new or changed findings, clinical progress or otherwise indicates what is unique or important about a defined period within a larger care encounter or episode.
-Progress notes are typical transactional documents.
-Ideally, they highlight clinically important developments since the last summative note.
+Exposes new findings, describes clinical progress or otherwise indicates what is unique or important about a defined period within a larger encounter, highlighting clinically important developments since the last progress note.

-Good clinical documentation is concise and pertinent.
+Good change documentation is concise and pertinent.
 Digital documentation should facilitate brevity, not note-bloat.
-This is acheived by recognizing that CIS users have instant access to all test results, measures and other clinical content.
+This is achieved by recognizing that clinical information system (CIS) users have instant access to all test results, measures and other clinical content.
 If material stored elsewhere in the chart is important to reference, the content can be linked and the meaning summarized.
-Clinical meaning is better communicated when data explained rather than duplicated.
+Clinical meaning is better communicated when data is explained rather than duplicated.

 A number of user-controlled documentation behaviours can have a dramatic effect on the clinical, communication and coordination value of clinical documentation.
 The CIS provides users with powerful tools that can ease and speed documentation.
 Used indiscriminately, these can degrade the signal-to-noise ratio of a shared health record.